slobzheninov/Glyphs-Scripts/README.md

 * align to the next closest measurment line (vertical metrics, half x-height, half cap-height);
 * takes into account the italic angle (which is super duper cool!);
 * takes into account smooth connection (“green” nodes)
+* NEW: with Caps Lock on, you can now align the whole selection to glyph metrics / measurment lines (vertical metrics, half x-height, half cap-height)

 Center Selected Glyphs sets equal left and right sidebearings within the same width for all layers of selected glyphs.